TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-We have a new password: `Charix!2#4%6&8(0`
+This gives us a new password: `Charix!2#4%6&8(0`

-Using it, we can connect via SSH to the victime machine as the user `charix`:
+Using it, we can connect via SSH to the target machine as user `charix`:

 <br />